Sol-Q/docs/documetation/Diagrams/class diagram.md

 * [The key concepts of object-oriented framework for application systems, developed in doxabeta neo](keyConcepts.md).

-The key concepts of object-oriented framework for application systems, developed in doxabeta Neo.
-Features of construction of the class diagram.

 ## Specific features of class diagrams
 Main features when working with the diagram provided in the article Editor UML diagrams.